Biden and Putin head into Ukraine talks with scant room for compromise | Politics

 Some Russian and U.S. analysts have suggested the leaders could agree to set up de-escalation talks and the Kremlin has made clear it wants a new Putin-Biden summit next year.
 While U.S. officials have repeatedly said they do not know Putin's intentions towards Ukraine, a Biden administration official told Reuters the United States believed one option he was weighing was a military offensive as soon as early 2022 involving 175,000 troops, armoured units and artillery.

-Andrey Kortunov, head of the Russian International Affairs Council which is close to the Foreign Ministry, said their positions https://www.reuters.com/markets/commodities/ten-points-tension-between-putin-biden-2021-12-06 were unlikely to be reconciled.
-"The only thing they can probably agree on - if it turns out to be a good conversation – is that everybody directly or indirectly engaged there in the situation should demonstrate restraint and commitment to de-escalate.
-But otherwise I see no way how Biden can promise Putin that NATO will not go east."

-A spokesperson for the U.S. National Security Council said Washington wanted to avert a crisis and a negative spiral in the broader relationship through diplomacy and de-escalation.
-Some Russian and U.S. analysts have suggested the leaders could agree to set up de-escalation talks and the Kremlin has made clear it wants a new Putin-Biden summit next year.

-While U.S. officials have repeatedly said they do not know Putin's intentions towards Ukraine, a Biden administration official told Reuters the United States believed one option he was weighing was a military offensive as soon as early 2022 involving 175,000 troops, armoured units and artillery.
 The U.S. estimated that half of those Russian units were already near the Ukrainian border, the same official said.
+SAVING FACE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)